 This legal thriller, thriller on April 20, 2011 and has 356 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Guilt by Degrees, Killer Ambition, The Competition
+Other books by this author which I have reviewed include Guilt by Degrees, Killer Ambition, The Competition

 First in the Rachel Knight legal thriller mystery series and revolving around an L.A. prosecutor.
 In this story, she’s investigating a fellow lawyer’s death while working on the Densmore case about a daughter who was raped.

 My thanks to NetGalley and Mulholland Books for providing this ARC for my enjoyment.

 Just like Brian Freeman’s The Bone House, people are leaping to salacious conclusions.
 Hey, what fun is it to wait for the truth when you can start judging without the facts?
 Take the easiest way out.

 It’s Kevin Jerreau who puts it in perspective, asking Rachel why she hasn’t asked if he knew Jake was gay.
 Her answer is a truth that most people ignore.